publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch56/m__us_usc_t50_s4605.md

             (E) the United States has the ability to enforce the proposed controls effectively.

-        (2) With respect to those export controls in effect under this section on the date of the enactment of the Export Administration Amendments Act of 1985, the President, in determining whether to extend those controls, as required by subsection (a)(3) of this section, shall consider the criteria set forth in paragraph (1) of this subsection and shall consider the foreign policy consequences of modifying the export controls.
+        (2) With respect to those export controls in effect under this section on July 12, 1985, the President, in determining whether to extend those controls, as required by subsection (a)(3) of this section, shall consider the criteria set forth in paragraph (1) of this subsection and shall consider the foreign policy consequences of modifying the export controls.

     (c) __Consultation with industry__